jodersky/clip/README.md

 [Click](https://click.palletsprojects.com/en/stable/).
 It borrows many of its concepts, particularly the CLI utilities.

-## Alternatives
+## See also

-Clip is by no means the only library you can use to build CLI applications in Scala.
-As far as I know however, it is the only one which is offers a composable, declarative API, along with many additional utilities you'll likely need to build CLI app.
+Clip is by no means the only library you can use to build command line interfaces in Scala.

 Here are a few other options to check out:

-- [scopt](https://github.com/scopt/scopt) A very flexible command-line argument parser.
+- [scopt](https://github.com/scopt/scopt) A flexible command-line argument
+  parser.
 - [mainargs](https://github.com/com-lihaoyi/mainargs) Also a declarative
   approach to building CLIs, based on annotations.
 Handles subcommand grouping